Celebrating our rich history — Learning and Planning for Tomorrow

 8. Awards and Scholarship Dinner

-Join us on Friday evening to celebrate and recognize FCB leaders and deserving students at a special Dinner hosted in their honor by Sheila Young.
-Selected advocates and leaders will be recognized with prestigious awards and deserving students will be presented with valuable scholarships.
+Join us on Friday evening to celebrate and recognize FCB leaders and deserving students at a special Dinner hosted in their honor by Jason Goldfield and Sheila Young.
+Select advocates and leaders will be recognized with prestigious awards and deserving students will be presented with valuable scholarships.
 The cost of this year's Awards Dinner is $35.00 or you may purchase the 3-meal package for $95.00.
 Please note the meal choices and mark your registration form accordingly.

 9. Technology Committee Workshop

-14. Coalition for the Concerns of the Totally Blind (CCTB)
+13. Coalition for the Concerns of the Totally Blind (CCTB).

 Heather Borders is a Registered Dietitian offering programs combining nutrition education with engaging culinary instruction, empowering people to make lifestyle choices that will sustainably improve their health.
 Guided culinary nutrition tours at grocery stores, label reading workshops, plant-based cooking classes, and private nutrition counseling are some of the services offered.
 Heather completed her nutrition training at the University of North Florida and her Dietetic Internship was through Wellness Workdays.
 She has been a Food for Life instructor with PCRM since 2012, completed the Rouxbe professional certification in plant-based nutrition, and completed the plant-based nutrition certification through Cornell and the T. Colin Campbell foundation.